AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 The SDP file at the **/transportfile** endpoint on Senders MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.

 An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 9134 and, if appropriate, ST 2110-22.
-Note that Receivers MUST handle such SDP files that do not comply with the additional requirements described for Senders.
+However, a Receiver MUST handle such an SDP file that does not comply with the additional requirements described for Senders.
+When processing a request, a Receiver SHOULD use the parameters in the SDP file to evaluate if it would not be capable of consuming the stream.

 An example SDP file is provided in the [Examples](../examples/).